Roads of Colombia

 Alto de Letras is a high mountain pass at an elevation of 3.692m (12,112ft) above the sea level, located on the boundary of Tolima and Caldas departments, in the central part of Colombia.
 It’s one of the hardest and most epic climbs you can ride on two wheels.

-Cañón del Chicamocha is a steep sided canyon located in the department of Santander, in Colombia.
+Cañón del Chicamocha is a steep sided canyon located in the departments of Boyacá and Santander, in Colombia.

-Cerro Machín is a stratovolcano at an elevation of 2.650m (8,694ft) above the sea level, located in Tolima Department, Colombia.
+Cerro Machín is a stratovolcano at an elevation of 2,650m (8,694ft) above sea level, located in Tolima Department of Colombia.

-Nevado del Ruiz is a glaciated stratovolcano at an elevation of 5.321m (17,457ft) above the sea level located in Colombia.
-A sudden drop in the temperature, even in summer, can trigger winter-like conditions.
+Nevado del Ruiz is a glaciated stratovolcano with a conical shape, standing at an elevation of 5,321m (17,457ft) above sea level, located in Colombia.
+A sudden drop in temperature, even in summer, can trigger winter-like conditions.
 The drive to approach the volcano is said to be the highest road in the country.

 Located in Soto Norte Province, in the north-east of Santander department of northeastern Colombia, Vetas is said to be the highest town in the country, at an elevation of 3.350m (10,990ft) above the sea level.
 It’s one of the highest towns accessible by car on Earth.